-What if a disability makes it hard for you to meet DHCD rules or use DHCD services?
+What if a disability makes it hard for you to meet EOHLC rules or use EOHLC services?

-The federal Americans with Disabilities Act (ADA) requires DHCD to provide equal access to programs and services to qualified people with disabilities.
+The federal Americans with Disabilities Act (ADA) requires EOHLC, formerly DHCD, to provide equal access to programs and services to qualified people with disabilities.
 42 U.S.C. § 12132.

-If a disability makes it hard for you to meet DHCD rules or use DHCD services, you can ask DHCD and/or your shelter to grant exceptions to the rules or modify the services.
+If a disability makes it hard for you to meet EOHLC rules or use EOHLC services, you can ask EOHLC and/or your shelter to grant exceptions to the rules or modify the services.
 These are called “reasonable modifications” or “reasonable accommodations” under the ADA.

-Because of your disability, you need extra time or help getting information to DHCD.
-DHCD should give you the extra time or help.
+Because of your disability, you need extra time or help getting information to EOHLC.
+EOHLC should give you the extra time or help.

 You use a wheelchair.
-DHCD should place you in a shelter where you can use your wheelchair and the shelter should not make you do activities that you cannot do because of your disability.
+EOHLC should place you in a shelter where you can use your wheelchair, and the shelter should not make you do activities that you cannot do because of your disability.

-Your child has an anxiety disorder that makes it hard for him to be around other people.
-DHCD should place you in a shelter where he does not have to be with many other people, such as a motel or a scattered site.
+Your child has an anxiety disorder that makes it hard for them to be around other people.
+EOHLC should place you in a shelter where they do not have to be with many other people, such as a motel or a scattered site.

-If you need special help or an exception because of a disability, you should tell your DHCD worker or the worker's supervisors.
-The worker should then fill out a form called a “Request for an ADA Accommodation."
-DHCD may ask for a copy of medical records or other evidence of the disability or permission to contact a doctor or other professional who can verify your disability.
-You may also need for the doctor or other professional to document the connection between the disability and the special help or exception you are requesting.
+If you need special help or an exception to a rule because of a disability, you should tell your EOHLC worker or their supervisors.
+The worker should then fill out a form called a “Request for an ADA Accommodation.”
+EOHLC may ask for a copy of medical records or other evidence of the disability, or permission to contact a doctor or other professional who can verify your disability.
+You may also need the doctor or other professional to document the connection between the disability and the special help or exception you are requesting.

-- If you need special help or an exception to rules because of a disability, be sure you or your DHCD worker fills out a "Request for an ADA Accommodation" form or write a letter to DHCD asking for the help you need.
+- If you need special help or an exception to rules because of a disability, be sure you or your EOHLC worker fills out a "Request for an ADA Accommodation" form or write a letter to EOHLC asking for the help you need.
 See a copy of the ADA Request form.
-ADA requests can be sent directly to ADA Coordinators by email at [email protected], or by fax at 617-573-1578.
+ADA requests can be sent directly to ADA Coordinators by emailing [email protected], or by faxing it to 617-573-1578.